ruggeri/tech-notes/programming-languages/c++11-features.md

 But this only worked on POD in C++03.
 Now there's a `std::initializer_list<>` class which can be used to do this anywhere.

+They also introduce *uniform initialization*: `MyClass mc{arg1, arg2}`, which is an alternative to `MyClass mc(arg1, arg2)`.
+This makes it more even more like C, where structs can be initialized this way.
+This is called *uniform*, since you can initialize a struct and class the same way.

 ## Auto keyword

-This will infer the type of the variable.
-A `decltype(x)` keyword is also added, so we can compile-time recover the type of an `auto` declared object.
+This will infer the type of the variable; it just looks at what the variable is initialized with, so it's not that sophisticated.
+A `decltype(x)` keyword is also added, so we can compile-time recover the type of an expression.
+I see this as being useful in template code, prolly.

 I think the goal was this transformation: